Markar/hangman-streaks/README.md

 - Added reach-router to transition from the start screen to the game
 - Keeping track of your win streak through playthroughs to make it more exciting
 - Rainbow text for some flair in a few places
+- Italian word libraries
+- Mobile support

+# TODO:
+- Add a sqlite db to store win streaks
+- Add an input for player name to save
+- Move streak info from lose screen to win screen once high scores are available
+- Add more game modes with varying numbers of strikes
+- Add different types of visualization

 # hangman